Quasicrystalline structure of the Smith monotile tilings: 6D structure and diffraction

 $\bullet$ We first show that the projection of the 6D tiling vertices onto the plane spanned by $(1,1,1,0,0,0)$ and $(0,0,0,1,1,1)$ consists of just four points.
 We refer to this 2D subspace as $\Gamma$.
 This is schematically illustrated in Fig.~\ref{fig:Proj} as points lying in a horizontal plane normal to the $\Gamma$ direction, all of which project into one point in $\Gamma$ in the illustration.

 $\bullet$ We then show that the 6D tiling vertices project into a certain compact window in a 2D subspace $W$ that is orthogonal to $\Gamma$.
 The window is illustrated in Fig.~\ref{fig:Proj} as the segment of the line in the $W$ direction that lies between the two vertical planes normal to $W$.
 (The figure also illustrates the projection of lattice points onto the tiling plane, which is orthogonal to $\Gamma$ but but not to $W$.)
 The window in $W$ consists of four equilateral triangles, each corresponding to a different point in $\Gamma$, and each of which is filled densely and uniformly with the same density.
 Each triangle is the 2D analogue of the segment in Fig.~\ref{fig:Proj} corresponding to a particular point in $\Gamma$.
+(Reference~\cite{baake2023} presents an alternative approach to the description of the tiling as a projection of a higher dimensional lattice.)

 $\bullet$ We then carry out a slight modification of a standard technique for computing the diffraction pattern of projected (quasicrystal) structures.~\cite{elser1986,jaric1986} Each 6D reciprocal space lattice vector $\kv$ can be decomposed into a sum $\kv_t + \kv_w + \kv_g$, where the subscripts indicate vectors lying in the reciprocal space of the tiling plane, of $W$, and of $\Gamma$, respectively.
 This allows us to express the Fourier transform of a set of unit masses placed at the tiling vertices in terms of a sum of the Fourier transforms of the four triangular windows with relative phase factors determined by the corresponding positions in $\Gamma$.
+We note that more recently developed techniques for determining the dynamical spectrum of a substitution tiling have been applied to the present case by Baake et al.~\cite{baake2023} to yield a rigorous proof that the spectrum consists entirely of Bragg peaks.
+That approach leads to a projection scheme involving a 4D lattice, and we note that the 6D construction adopted in the present work could in principle be reduced to 4D by writing $\ev_3 = -\ev_1+\ev_2$ and $\ev_6 = -\ev_4+\ev_5$, effectively collapsing the $\Gamma$ subspace.

 The diffraction pattern consists of delta-function (Bragg) peaks at the dense set of points $\kv_t$ that are projections of the hypercubic reciprocal space lattice, each with an amplitude determined by the corresponding $\kv_w$ and $\kv_g$.
 For a given 6D lattice vector $\kv$, the components $\kv_t$, $\kv_w$, and $\kv_g$ are determined by $(\Pm^{-1})^T \kv$, where $\Pm$ is the matrix that converts hypercubic lattice point coordinates in the standard orthonormal basis into coordinates in a basis consisting of pairs of unit vectors spanning each of the three subspaces: